 Real World Engineering Silicon Valley

-Students on the Silicon Valley program get a first-hand look at engineering in the epicenter of innovation.
+Students in the Silicon Valley program get a first-hand look at engineering in the epicenter of innovation.
 During this trip, students learn about unique career paths they can pursue with an engineering degree by visiting multiple company sites and networking with their engineers and campus recruiters.
-Students will also visit and learn about the opportunities available to them at the Carnegie Mellon University Silicon Valley campus, which offers the 5th year master’s program to ECE students.
+Students will also visit and learn about the opportunities available at the Carnegie Mellon University Silicon Valley campus, which offers the 5th-year master’s program to ECE students.

 Who: This experience is for undergraduate students in the College of Engineering.